 Contractors - A contractor is an organisation or individual who directly employs or engages construction workers or as part of their business carries out, manages or controls construction work (e.g. building, altering, maintaining or demolishing).
-Contractors include sub-contractors, any individual, sole trader or self-employed worker.

-Subcontractors - Contractors that are appointed by the main contractor

-Contractor Administrator - any individual who engages contractors to complete works on behalf of the Trust

-CDM - Construction (Design and Management) Regulations 2015

-SSL - Summerhill Services Limited

-COSHH - Control of Substances Hazardous to Health

-HSE - Health and Safety Executive
+Works also include the delivery of other services such as cleaning, catering, project management etc. Contractors include sub-contractors, any individual, sole trader or self-employed worker.
+Subcontractors - Contractors that are appointed by the main contractor Contractor Administrator - any individual who engages contractors to complete works on behalf of the Trust CDM - Construction (Design and Management) Regulations 2015 SSL - Summerhill Services Limited COSHH - Control of Substances Hazardous to Health HSE - Health and Safety Executive